More About Yes, Chef! Culinary Camp

 “The chef instructor was organized, she waited for us if we were falling behind, helpful on how to substitute a certain ingredient if we ever ran out, she kept us engaged by asking us questions about our food interests or questions about the lesson.
 After doing this program it reminded me why I love being passionate about food and cooking.” – Ulises

-Students currently enrolled in Chicago Public High School, whose family income falls within the definition of ‘economically disadvantaged’ as defined by CPS, may apply for a scholarship to attend the Yes, Chef!
-Culinary Camp by clicking the button below.
-Applicants and their parent/guardian will then be interviewed by a selection committee member to determine eligibility.
+Students currently enrolled in Chicago Public Schools whose families meet CPS’ definition of economically disadvantaged may apply to attend Yes, Chef!
+Culinary Camp at no cost.
+Applicants and their parent/guardian will complete an interview with a selection committee member as part of the admissions process.